Udit-exe/SecuraFund/README.md

 3. **Backend Setup**: Install dependencies and run the Node.js server.
 4. **Frontend Setup**: Open the `index.html` file in your browser.

-### Deliverables

-- Complete source code for both backend and frontend.
-- Detailed setup instructions.
-- API documentation.
-- Design decisions and assumptions.

-### Evaluation Criteria

-- **Functionality**: How well the platform performs specified tasks.
-- **Security**: Implementation of basic security measures.
-- **Code Quality**: Clarity, organization, and scalability of code.
-- **User Interface**: Usability and simplicity of the frontend.

 ---

 Feel free to contribute in the project.